-Once you are logged into your SAW account, you will need to add 'Paid Family and Medical Leave' https://paidleave.wa.gov/question/how-do-i-add-paid-leave-to-my-saw-services/ as a service:
+Once you are logged into your SAW account, you will need to add "Paid Family and Medical Leave" as a service:

-- In SAW, click Add a New Service, then browse the list of services by agency. - 2.
+- 1. In SAW, click Add a New Service, then browse the list of services by agency. - 2.
 Click Employment Security Department, then find Paid Family and Medical Leave and click Apply.